Canada with Rocky Mountaineer

 - Spectacular Rockies scenery in Banff

-- Flights to Vancouver via Amsterdam and return from Calgary via Toronto & Amsterdam from Teesides, accommodation throughout, shuttle transfer Jasper to Banff and Banff to Calgary Airport and prepayable taxes.
+- Flights to Vancouver and return from Calgary with Air Canada from Heathrow, accommodation throughout and prepayable taxes.
+Shuttle transfer from Jasper to Banff and from Banff to Calgary Airport is included.
+Includes 23kg hold luggage.

 - This holiday is 100% financially protected.
 ATOL protected 2713